espocrm/documentation/docs/administration/moving-to-another-server.md

 ### Step 7.
 Import your database backup

-First, you have to create a new database with a user in MySQL.
+First, you have to create a new database with a user in MySQL/MariaDB/PostgreSQL.
 To import your database from the backup, follow these [instructions](backup-and-restore.md#step-3-import-database-dump).

 ### Step 8.
 Correct EspoCRM configurations

-After successfully importing and configuring the server, please correct EspoCRM configurations in the files `data/config-internal.php` and  `data/config.php`:
+After successfully importing and configuring the server, correct EspoCRM config parameters in the files `data/config-internal.php` and  `data/config.php`.

-database connection settings:
+Database connection settings:

 ```php
 'database' => [